Marine Weather and Tide Forecast for Akron, OH

 waves are the significant wave height - the average of the highest 1/3 of the wave spectrum.
 Occasional wave height is the average of the highest 1/10 of the wave spectrum.

-Tonight - West winds 10 to 15 knots becoming northeast.
-A chance of showers with a slight chance of Thunderstorms in the evening.
-Waves 2 feet or less.
+Thursday - Northwest winds 5 to 15 knots.
+A chance of snow in the morning, then a slight chance of snow in the afternoon.

 for waters within five nautical miles of shore